-2. Commencement of Phase II Sulphide Expansion Feasibility Study ("2019 FS")

-In Q4-2018, the Company commenced work to update the 2018 FS to evaluate and quantify the economics of including a staged higher-grade sulphide expansion ("Phase II Sulphide Expansion") to complement the oxide mine plan in the 2018 FS.
+- 1. Progress on Phase II Sulphide Expansion Feasibility Study ("2019 FS") - The Company has continued work with its leading team of external engineering firms on its update of the 2018 FS to evaluate and quantify the economics of including a staged higher-grade sulphide expansion ("Phase II Sulphide Expansion") to complement the oxide mine plan in the 2018 FS.
 The Company is expecting to selectively mine defined higher-grade higher-margin shallow sulphide zones directly beneath the existing oxide reserves and from the nearby P17S satellite deposit starting in Year 3 of the oxide mine plan.
-The expansion will also include the processing of lower-transition oxides which require minimal drill and blast.
+The expansion will also include the processing of lower-transition oxides, which require minimal drill and blast. - During the quarter, the Company made significant progress on the mine plan and mineral reserves, sulphide plant design and layout, and capital cost estimates for the 2019 FS.
+Laboratory metallurgical test work on additional samples of the sulphide material was also completed which included select environmental test work programs.
+Design work on the project's water management and waste containment structures along with the evaluation of the project's economics will be advanced and finalized in Q2-2019. - The Company is on track for the release of the 2019 FS results in late June 2019 with filing of the associated NI 43-101 technical report to follow in July 2019.